 Included multi-media, worksheets, facilitator guide, etc.

-Work with SMEs and research online content
+Interview experts and research content

 Design entrepreneurial roadmap

 Design/develop worksheets, facilitator guide, etc.

 Employed a technical business case and related activities